Natural Health & Wellness

 The deeper integration map I use for clients walking through the full sequence lives in my Toxic Load Reset protocol.
 The 4-step bile-flow restoration above is the foundation for everything that comes after.

 I learned the priority order of phase 1, phase 2, bile flow, and elimination from watching my dad navigate a stage-IV cancer diagnosis in 2014 with the Gerson protocol plus the Gonzalez protocol layered on.
-He lived more than a decade past doctors’ estimates, and a meaningful part of that was attention to bile flow as the bottleneck — not the toxins themselves but his liver’s capacity to package and ELIMINATE them.
-My sister Tamra runs the Centre for Rehabilitation and Health in Toronto as an integrative occupational therapist and has applied the same bile-first sequence with her patients for years.
+He lived more than a decade past doctors’ estimates, and a meaningful part of that was attention to bile flow as the bottleneck.
+Not the toxins themselves but his liver’s capacity to package and ELIMINATE them.
+My sister Tamra runs the in Toronto as an integrative occupational therapist and has applied the same bile-first sequence with her patients for years.

 When To Slow Down